 We reviewed the impairment assessment models against the requirements set out within the relevant accounting standard and tested the integrity of the mathematical calculations in the model.

-We consulted with our internal valuation experts on the reasonableness of the discount rate applied and the basis of the impairment model.
+We consulted with our internal valuation experts on the reasonableness of the discount rate applied.

 Existence: